mesosphere/dcos-docs-site/pages/1.13/security/ent/sso/setup-openid/index.md

 1. Click to allow DC/OS access to your Google account information.

 1. You should see an **Access Denied** message from DC/OS.
-This signifies that the logon was successful, the user account has been added to DC/OS, but the new user has no permissions and therefore cannot view anything in the DC/OS web interface.
+This signifies that the logon was successful, the user account has been added to DC/OS, but the new user has no permissions and therefore cannot view anything in the DC/OS UI.

 1. Click **LOG OUT**.